tridibbanik17/Software-Design-I/README.md

 ## About The Project

 This project provides Java implementations of several Gang of Four (GoF) design patterns, offering practical examples for understanding and applying these patterns in software development.
-The included patterns are: Command, Decorator, MVC (Model-View-Controller), and Singleton.
+The included patterns are: Adapter, Command, Decorator, Factory, MVC (Model-View-Controller), Singleton, and Visitor.

 ### Key Features

+- **Adapter Pattern:** Converts the interface of a class into another interface clients expect.
+Lets classes work together that couldn't otherwise because of incompatible interfaces.
-- **Command Pattern:** Demonstrates encapsulating a request as an object, allowing for parameterization of clients with different requests, queuing of requests, and logging of requests.
+- **Command Pattern:** Encapsulates a request as an object, allowing for parameterization of clients with different requests, queuing of requests, and logging of requests.
-- **Decorator Pattern:** Shows how to add responsibilities to objects dynamically, providing a flexible alternative to subclassing for extending functionality.
+- **Decorator Pattern:** Adds responsibilities to objects dynamically, providing a flexible alternative to subclassing for extending functionality.
+- **Factory Pattern:** Defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.
-- **MVC Pattern:** Illustrates the separation of concerns by dividing the application into Model (data), View (user interface), and Controller (input handling) components.
+- **MVC Pattern:** Separates the application into Model (data), View (user interface), and Controller (input handling) components.
-- **Singleton Pattern:** Provides a way to ensure that only one instance of a class exists and provides a global point of access to it.
+- **Singleton Pattern:** Ensures that only one instance of a class exists and provides a global point of access to it.
+- **Visitor Pattern:** Represents an operation to be performed on the elements of an object structure.
+Visitor lets you define a new operation without changing the classes of the elements on which it operates.

 ## Architecture

 The project is structured into separate directories for each design pattern, with each directory containing the necessary Java files to demonstrate the pattern's implementation.

+- **Adapter:** Contains `Adaptee.java`, `Adapter.java`, `Client.java`, and `ConcreteAdapter.java` to demonstrate adapting an interface.
-- **Command:** Contains `Caller.java` and the `Command` interface (not present in the provided code but implied).
+- **Command:** Contains `Caller.java` and the `Command` interface (not explicitly present but implied).
 - **Decorator:** Includes `Client.java`, `Component.java`, `ConcreteComponent.java`, `ConcreteDecorator.java`, and `Decorator.java` to showcase dynamic object extension.
+- **Factory:** Includes `ConcreteProductA.java`, `ConcreteProductB.java`, `Main.java`, `Product.java`, and `ProductFactory.java` to demonstrate object creation.
 - **MVC:** Consists of `Client.java`, `Controller.java`, `Model.java`, `Observer.java`, `Subject.java`, and `View.java` to exemplify the separation of concerns in application design.
 - **Singleton:** Features `Client.java` and `Singleton.java` to demonstrate the creation of a single instance class.
+- **Visitor:** Includes `Client.java`, `ConcreteElementA.java`, `ConcreteElementB.java`, `ConcreteVisitor.java`, `Element.java`, and `Visitor.java` to demonstrate operations on object structures.

 The project utilizes Java as the primary language for implementing the design patterns.
 No external libraries are explicitly required, focusing on core Java concepts.

 ## Getting Started